-Sand, gravel and aggregate mining operations do not require a permit from MMD; however, these operations must file a registration form with the Mine Registration Program and complete annual reports.
-Sand, gravel and aggregate operations (like all mining operations) must register with the Mine Safety Health Administration (MSHA).
-Sand, gravel and aggregate operations may be regulated by local municipal and/or county zoning ordinances and regulations and by other state agencies, including the Air Quality Bureau of the New Mexico Environment Department – be sure to check with them.
+Aggregate mining operations include clays, adobe, flagstone, potash, sand, gravel, caliche, borrow dirt, and quarry rock used as aggregate for construction.
+These do not require a permit from MMD; however, these operations must file a registration form with the Mine Registration Program and provide annual reports.
+Aggregate operations (like all mining operations) must register with the federal Mine Safety Health Administration (MSHA).
+These operations also may be regulated by local municipal and/or county zoning ordinances and regulations and by other state agencies, including the Air Quality Bureau of the New Mexico Environment Department – be sure to check with them.

 When do I register a mine?

 All mines should be registered before the start of mining activities.
 Coal, hard rock and aggregate mines should all be registered.
 Permit applications and subsequent approval to the MARP or Coal Program are required for all coal and/or hard rock mines.
 Registration forms are available on this website or by calling the Mine Registration Program at (505) 476-3400.

 How do I find out if a mine is registered?

 What is done with the data collected on registrations and annual reports?

 Information collected from mine registrations and changes in registrations is entered into the Mine Registration database and published as part of MMD Online.